entando-samples/entando-test-drive/entando-acp/02-02-entando/assignment.md

   contents: |-
     **INSTALLING PBCs INTO THE APP BUILDER**

-    In this section, we will earn how to add a newly developed module to a web application.
+    In this section, we will learn how to add a newly developed module to a web application.
 Modules can be referred to as, **Packaged Business Capabilities** or PBCs.

     We will install a Tableau PBC into our application on a new page.
 - type: video